-Yes, you can leave Thailand and stay in the UK for 5 months on a Retirement Visa as long as you have a valid re-entry permit.
-There is no set limit on how long you can stay outside Thailand, but you must return before your current extension or re-entry permit expires to apply for a new yearly extension.
+Yes, you can leave Thailand and stay in the UK for 5 months on a Retirement visa with a valid re-entry permit.
+There is no specific limit on how long you can stay out of the country as long as you return before your re-entry permit or visa extension expires.

 NON-O RETIREMENT VISA RESOURCES / SERVICES